dddrrreee/cs240lx-25spr/labs/9-profiler/README.md

   1. As the first line of the fault handler, record the cycle count.
   2. At the last line of the fault handler, record the cycle count.
   3. Subtracting (1) from (2)  gives the difference.
-(Note, of course, by Heisenburg that there will still be perturbations, but if small enough, it gets more deterministic and we can subtrat it).
+(Note, of course, by Heisenberg that there will still be perturbations, but if small enough, it gets more deterministic and we can subtract it).

 How can we do this?
 Various problems: